I Saw Her Standing There: Paul McCartney

 McCartney included "I Saw Her Standing There" on his live albums Tripping the Live Fantastic (1990), Back in the US (2002) and Back in the World (2003).
 In 1987, he recorded a new version for his album CHOBA B CCCP, but left it to outtakes.
 The song has become a mainstay of McCartney's live sets, and a special version was played when McCartney and his band returned to Liverpool in June 2008.
 It featured special guest drummer Dave Grohl, the lead singer of the Foo Fighters and ex-drummer of Nirvana.
 In 2007, McCartney performed a secret gig at Amoeba Music in Hollywood – this performance appeared on the EP Amoeba's Secret and earned him a Grammy Award for Best Solo Rock Vocal Performance nomination in 2009.

 McCartney performed "I Saw Her Standing There" at the 1986 Prince's Trust Rock Gala, as part of the 10th anniversary celebration of HRH Prince Charles' charity.
 He was supported by an all-star band featuring Elton John, Eric Clapton, Phil Collins, Mark Knopfler, and Ray King.
 Interviewed at the time, McCartney said: "It is a good thrill playing with musicians of this calibre ... since it was a birthday thing, they wanted to do something silly at the end, and that's me".
+McCartney also performed the song at Taylor Swift and Travis Kelce’s wedding, which took place on July 3, 2026, at Madison Square Garden.